pletch/esphome-vistaECP-idf/README.md

 - Refactored to support workflow associated with Vistabus class using FreeRTOS tasks for UART comm and intertask comm via FreeRTOS Queues.
 - Use of separate FreeRTOS task for nearly all command packet processing.
 Esphome Loop used only to verify connection to panel and for local AUI queue     processing.
 - Targeted only towards ESPHome API.
 Stand-alone MQTT is removed in this version.
-- Expander emulation and relay emulation are not present / enabled.
-Will work on adding back in future.
-- Limited testing of expanded functionality such as AUI traffic handling.
+- Limited testing of expanded functionality such as AUI command handling.
 My panel does not seem to respond to AUI commands from either original project or this forked version.
 - Web server interface component not integrated as is done in the upstream version.
 - Uses one or two (if monitoring TX wire for RF messages etc.) hardware UARTS on the ESP32 family rather than software GPIO bit-banging.